MicrosoftDocs/dynamics-365-fraud-protection/content/faq/data-residency-faq.md

 Fraud Protection implements a set of technical and organizational measures (TOMs) around data security and privacy that meet requirements of ISO 27018, SOC2, and other certifications.
 For an up-to-date list of audit reports, see [Service Trust Portal](https://servicetrust.microsoft.com/).

-#### Does Fraud Protection work with a data privacy officer to oversee compliance per Article 37 GDPR?
+#### Does Fraud Protection work with a data privacy officer to oversee compliance?

 Yes.
 The up-to-date contact information for the data privacy officer is available in the Microsoft data protection addendum on the [Licensing Documents](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA) page of the Microsoft Licensing Resources and Documents site.